e2b-dev/E2B/ISSUES.md

 - Change template option description
 - Finish CLI README
 - Warn about having multiple configs for the same environment
-- Put template field in dbk.toml in a separate category so it is not confused with id because they can look the same
+- Put template field from dbk.toml in a separate [] category so it is not confused with id because they can look the same
 - Add default "empty" template that is used if you don't define anything

 ### Envs system